 Do I need to keep a record of my attendances?

 Using the "STAR" above will help you keep track of your attendances.
 We have often had students take the same workshop twice (months apart) because they cannot remember which ones they have already attended.
 It is therefore recommended that you check the STAR to make sure that you don't duplicate any sessions.
 As long as you sign the registers when you attend we will process a master list each week to reflect what you have completed.

 If you’ve already commenced a course but have units to complete you may attend in the autumn term following graduation.
 You may need to book via email if you can no longer see the sign up page.

 I am undertaking the Cardiff Award.
 How do Skills Development Courses work in this respect?

 Each workshop or course you attend can be mapped hour for hour towards your 70 hours in the Cardiff Award.
 If you are undertaking both the Diploma of Professional Development and the Cardiff Award you can use the same work experience.

 I am interested in becoming a Student-peer trainer.
 What do I need to do?

 We usually advertise the Student-peer trainer positions before the Easter break the academic year before.
-So for the 2017-18 academic year we shall advertise the Student-peer trainer positions in February/March 2017 for a September 2017 start.
+So for the 2018-19 academic year we shall advertise the Student-peer trainer positions in February/March 2018 for a September 2018 start.
 More recruitment information will be added to our website nearer the date.
 To make sure you see the advertisements we advise you to become a SDS member and sign up to Jobshop to receive an email when we advertise.
 We often find that previous SDS students often become Student-peer trainers.
-So if you have attended SDS sessions as a student and have shown an interest in the SDS previously, this could stand you in good ground during the application process.
+So if you have attended SDS sessions as a student and have shown an interest in the SDS previously, this could stand you in good stead during the application process.